Axia-Tech/AXIA-wiki/axiasolar-wiki/translated_docs/it/learn-treasury.md

 A bounty can be closed by using the extrinsics tab and selecting the Treasury pallet, then `Award_bounty`, making sure the right bounty is to be closed and finally sign the transaction.
 It is important to note that those who received a reward after the bounty is completed, must claim the specific amount of the payout from the payout address, by calling `Claim_bounty` after the curator closed the allocation.

-To understand more about Bounties and how this new mechanism works, read this [AXIASolar Blog post](https://axiacoin.network/axialunar-and-axiasolar-now-reward-curators-helping-to-scale-councils-functions-join-the-force-moving-the-community-forward/).
+To understand more about Bounties and how this new mechanism works, read this [AXIA Blog post](https://AXIA.network/axialunar-and-AXIA-now-reward-curators-helping-to-scale-councils-functions-join-the-force-moving-the-community-forward/).

 ## FAQ